Zurich University of the Arts

 ZHdK Bachelor's and Master's Programmes

-Zurich University of the Arts (ZHdK) offers a broad range of three-year, full-time Bachelor's programmes: BA Design, BA Film, BA Theatre, BA Media & Art, BA Music, BA Music and Movement, BA Art Education.
+Zurich University of the Arts (ZHdK) offers a broad range of three-year, full-time Bachelor's programmes: BA Art Education, BA Contemporary Dance, BA Design, BA Film, BA Media & Art, BA Music, BA Music and Movement, BA Theatre.

 Several full-time Master's degrees lasting three or four semesters were launched in autumn 2008: MA Art Education, MA Design, MA Fine Arts, MA Composition/Theory, MA Music Performance, MA Specialised Music Performance, MA Music Pedagogy, MA Theatre, and MA Transdisciplinary Studies.
 We have been running an MA Film as a successful pilot project since 2006.